lexedata/lexedata/Manual.md

 ## 4. Adding a new language/new data to an existing lexical dataset in lexedata

-## 5. How to edit data in lexedata
+## 5. How to edit raw data in lexedata

 There are two ways to edit data in lexedata: through the web interface (under construction) and through editing the .csv files in your corresponding GitHub repository.

 ### 5.1 Editing raw data through GitHub
 This section describes how to edit raw data through GitHub.
-By raw data we mean any part of the data that are not cognate set assignments and annotations.
+By raw data we mean any part of the data that are not cognate set judgements, alignments and related annotations.
 While it is possible to edit cognate set assignments and annotations this way as well, we recommend that you use the cognate table for this purpose (see section XXX).
 Raw data are contained in three .csv files in the cldf format: concepts.csv, forms.csv, and languages.csv.
 Note that for small .csv files, instead of following the steps below, you can edit them directly through GitHub's web interface.

 #### 1. pull the dataset repository from GitHub